Uninett/nav/doc/howto/integrating-graphite-with-nav.rst

 .. highlight:: ini

-NAV uses Graphite_ to store and retrieve/graph time-series data.
+NAV uses :xref:`Graphite` to store and retrieve/graph time-series data.
 Installing Graphite itself is out of scope for this guide, but assuming you already have *a complete installation of Graphite*, you need to change some configuration options in both Graphite and NAV to ensure your time-series data is stored and